 “Innovation and idea creation are the buzz and currency of the 21st century marketplace.
 But innovation without market application is an unrealized opportunity.
-At Nerac we strive to create value for customers by distilling simplicity and purpose in a world of nearly infinite choices amid information chaos.”
+At Nerac we strive to create value for customers by distilling simplicity from information chaos and defining clarity and purpose in a world of nearly infinite choices.”

 Mr. Bouley, who has spent his entire career at Nerac, worked in sales and various accounting positions for seven years before being promoted to Vice President in 1987.
 Since then, he has been acquiring, developing and honing the skills that have made him an effective leader.

 A Connecticut native, Mr. Bouley holds a bachelor’s degree in finance from the University of Connecticut.
 He serves on the University of Connecticut School of Engineering Advisory Board, the University of Connecticut School of Business Advisory Cabinet, the Advisory Board of Werth Institute for Innovation and Entrepreneurship and the UConn IPB Advisory Board.
 He has served on the boards of the Connecticut Technology Council and the Connecticut Business and Industry Association.
 He is past president of the Association of Information and Dissemination Centers, and past president of the National Federation of Advanced Information Services and served on the Board of the International Council for Scientific and Technical Information.